Use Common Language Expressions (CEL) expressions to secure access to AI resources.

 You can remove the resources that you created in this guide.

-kubectl delete GlooTrafficPolicy -n gloo-system -l app=agentgateway
+kubectl delete GlooTrafficPolicy rbac-policy -n gloo-system

 kubectl delete httproute google -n gloo-system

-kubectl delete backend google -n gloo-system
+kubectl delete Backend google -n gloo-system

 kubectl delete secret google-secret -n gloo-system